 Zack Ward is better known as an actor.
 He has been on screen since he was a teenager in the 1980s and has racked up a surprising number of credits, if never many leading roles.
 These include parts in high-profile films such as Resident Evil: Apocalypse (2004) and Transformers (2007), although he is probably best known on this site as the anti-hero in Uwe Boll’s Postal (2007).

-Restoration marks Ward’s move into the director’s chair.
+Restoration marks Zack Ward’s move into the director’s chair.
 Around the same time, he has also produced End of the Road (2011), Monster Mutt (2011) and Don’t Blink (2014), as well as writing the scripts for Bethany (2017), Circus Kane (2017) and The Terror of Hallow’s Eve (2017).
 Ward can also be seen on screen here as the husband half of the next-door neighbours.
+Ward co-writes and co-produces with low-budget director James Cullen Bressack whose films Ward has appeared in ever since Blood Lake: Attack of the Killer Lampreys (2014).

-The main problem then is that after Ward loses interest in there being any haunting, it is not clear what is going on for much of the film – just some vague possibly supernatural stuff.
+The main problem with Restoration is that after Zack Ward loses interest in developing it out as a seeming ghost story, it is not clear what is going on for much of the film – just some vague possibly supernatural stuff.
 Emily O’Brien becomes obsessed with a diary and what happened to the girl that wrote it.
 This eventually resolves itself in an old hat body predation plot that we have seen it in numerous other films such as The Witches/The Devil’s Own (1966), Brotherhood of Satan (1971), Nothing But the Night (1972) and Doctor Sleep (2002).
-Zack Ward does nothing exceptional with any of the material.
+Zack Ward does nothing exceptional with the material.